buckbaskin/formak/designs/sklearn-integration.md

 and want to select machine learning models (in a more algorithmic sense of the term models) and their parameters to best fit data.

-Keeping the machine learning analogy in mind, the key elements from scikit-learn for this design are (in rough order of importance):
-1. Regression - fitting a given model to data
-2. Model selection - comparing across multiple models
-3. Dimensionality Reduction and Preprocessing - data compression and augmentation for expanding model selection capabilities

-There will be may opportunities to incorporate new features, but these three are going to be the top focus for this design.
+As a psuedo-roadmap for future integrations, model selection, dimensionality reduction and the preprocessing steps to augment a model with extra features are promising for areas where a scikit-learn integration (being able to treat the model as yet another scikit-learn regression) could easily yield a lot of fruit.
+This would allow for features like:
+1. Given two models: a complicated model with position/velocity/acceleration/heading and a simple model with position/velocity, match fake data with position, velocity and select to the simpler model (Model selection)
+2. Given a complicated model with position/velocity/acceleration/heading, match fake data with position, velocity and down select to a simpler position/velocity model (Preprocessing/Dimensionality Reduction)
+3. Given a simple model with position/velocity, match fake data with position, velocity and acceleration and augment to the more complicated model (Preprocessing/Model Augmentation)

 # Feature Tests

 This feature is specific to the Python interface.
 There will be X feature tests:
 1. Set up a simple scikit-learn pipeline and run it against the code (basic UI)
 2. Generate some fake data for a known model and fit a model to it (Regression)
-3. Given two models: a complicated model with position/velocity/acceleration/heading and a simple model with position/velocity, match fake data with position, velocity and select to the simpler model (Model selection)
-4. Given a complicated model with position/velocity/acceleration/heading, match fake data with position, velocity and down select to a simpler position/velocity model (Preprocessing/Dimensionality Reduction)
-5. Given a simple model with position/velocity, match fake data with position, velocity and acceleration and augment to the more complicated model (Preprocessing/Model Augmentation)

 # Road Map and Process